-To calculate the EDE from the fish consumption pathway, the intake is estimated.
-The term "Intake" is defined as the average amount of fish consumed by a person engaged in recreational fishing on the Peconic River.
-Based on a NYS-DOH study, the consumption rate is estimated at 15 pounds (7 kg) per year (NYSDOH 1996).
-For each radionuclide of concern for fish samples, the dry weight activity concentration was converted to pico-Curies per gram (pCi/g) "wet weight," since wet weight is the form in which fish are caught and consumed.
+To calculate the EDE from the fish consumption pathway, the annual intake is estimated which is defined as the average weight of fish consumed in a year by a person engaged in recreational fishing on the Peconic River.
+Based on a NYSDOH study, the annual consumption rate is estimated at 15 pounds (7 kg) per year (NYS-DOH 1996).
+For each radionuclide of concern for fish samples, the dry weight activity concentration was converted to pico-Curies per gram (pCi/g) wet weight, since wet weight is the form in which fish are caught and consumed.
 A dose conversion factor was used for each radionuclide to convert the activity concentration into the EDE.
-For example, the committed dose equivalent conversion factor for Cesium-137 (Cs-137) is 5.0E-02 rem/μCi, as set forth in DOE/EH-0071.
-The dose was calculated as: dose in (rem/yr) =intake (kg/yr) \times activity in flesh (μ Ci/kg) \times dose conversion factor (rem/μCi).
+For example, the committed dose equivalent conversion factor for Cesium-137 (Cs-137) is 5.0E-02 rem/ $\mu$ Ci, as set forth in ICRP 68.
+The dose was calculated as: dose in (rem/yr) = intake (kg/yr) × activity in flesh ( $\mu$ Ci/kg) × dose conversion factor (rem/ $\mu$ Ci).